FEBRUARY 8, 2019 | WRITTEN BY MOLLY

-They are also a quiet breed which makes them a great dog to have when you don't want a lot of unnecessary yapping.
+They are also a quiet breed which means you won't have a lot of unnecessary yapping.

 We often wonder how they squeeze all that personality into such a tiny little body.

-Teaching your dog to be a good watch dog takes a little bit more time than just basic dog training.
+Teaching your dog to be a good watchdog takes a little more time than basic dog training.

-But if you have already trained them in the fundamentals of good behavior, it will be easier to extend that training to being a good watch dog.
+But having already trained your dog in the fundamentals of good behavior will make it easier to extend that training into being a good watchdog.

-As written previously, the role of a watch dog is to simply alert you when he sees or hears one of those specific things you want him to bark at, like an intruder.
+As mentioned above, the role of a watchdog is to simply alert you when they see or hear one of those specific things you want him to bark at, like an intruder.

-So you need to train your dog to know the difference between good barking and inappropriate or excessing barking.
+So you need to train your dog to know the difference between good barking and inappropriate or excessive barking.

-In the beginning when you're teaching him when to sound the alarms, it is essential that you go to him every time he barks to see what he is actually barking at.
+In the beginning, when you're teaching him when to sound the alarms, it is essential that you go to him every time he alerts you and observe the reason for his barking.

 Then once you see what he's alerting on, you either give him praise or discipline.

-For instance, if he is alerting you for a good reason, like a stranger coming onto your property, you praise him with a word, a pat, maybe give him a treat or even all three of these gestures, to let him know that was a good alert.
+For instance, if he is alerting you for a good reason, you will praise him with a positive word, his favorite treat, a pat on the head, or maybe all of the above to let him know it was a good alert.

-Or if he's just barking at a squirrel or something insignificant, you tell him "No" or some other word that you will use consistently for this particular training, and walk away without giving a reward.
+For these types of alerts, you would say to him "No" or another word you choose to use consistently for this particular training and walk away without giving a reward.

-If you do not do this and do not do it consistently, you will encourage his barking at everything.
+If you do not do this and do it consistently, you will encourage his barking at everything.

-He will naturally repeat behavior that brings him things that he likes, and will soon realize what action doesn't get him those good things.
+He will naturally repeat a behavior that brings him things that he likes and will soon realize what action doesn't get him those good things.

-It will take a little time for him to understand what he is being praised for, but he is smart and will eventually get it.
-Don't give up, with patience he will then only alert you when it's actually needed.
+It will likely take a little time for your dog to understand what it is he is receiving praise and rewards for, but your Shih Tzu is smart and will eventually get it.

 You may find that he may still bark at a random squirrel or a cat or even a family member for his own pleasure.

-But it will be a different sound than when he's trying to alert you something that is suspicious.
+But it will be a different sound than when he's trying to alert you to something suspicious.

-To help speed up the process of teaching him what to alert to and what not to alert to, enlist the help of friends and neighbors.
+To help speed up the process of teaching him what to alert on and what not to alert on, enlist the help of friends and neighbors.

-Then when he starts barking at them, you reward him with praises and treats.
+Then when he starts barking at your friend, you reward him with praises and treats.

-If you want him not to bark at people just walking past your home, ask your neighbors to walk past your home every couple minutes so when your dog barks at them you can let him know that this alert is not acceptable and doesn't warrant praise or rewards.
+If you want your dog not to bark at people just walking past your home, ask your neighbors to walk past your house every few minutes.

-Overall, remember that a Shih Tzu is not a robot, they may not want to be a watch dog, only your companion and friend.
+Overall, remember that a Shih Tzu is not a robot.
+They may not even want to be a watchdog, only your companion and friend.

-If you're sole intent on getting a dog is to watch or guard your home or family, you should really consider another, larger breed, who would are bred for this type of work.
+If your sole intent to get a dog is to guard your home or family, you may want to consider another breed.
+Maybe a larger breed bred for this type of work.